selwynpolit/d9book/book/routes.md

     _admin_route: TRUE
 ```

-Note. the case of the _permission is critical.
+Note. the case of the `_permission` is critical so be sure to use the same case as defined in the `.permissions.yml` file.

 To skip permissions (e.g. during development), set `_access` to TRUE like this: